Turbine00/position_shuffler/README.md

 # position_shuffler
-shuffle any sequence into all different possible combinations
+shuffle a sequence into all different possible combinations